 Global Stocks Surge As US, China Set To Sign Trade Deal This Week

-The stocks in Asia and the European Union surged on Monday as the United States and People's Republic of China are set to sign the long-awaited phase one of their deal later this week.
-U.S. futures too pointed towards a higher open.
+Stocks in Asia and the European Union surged Monday, with the United States and People's Republic of China set to sign the long-awaited first phase of their trade deal later this week.
+U.S. futures too pointed toward a higher open.

-President Donald Trump is expected to sign the trade deal with the Chinese vice premier Liu He on Wednesday.
-Liu, who led the trade deal negotiations from the Chinese side, will arrive in the U.S. later on Monday for a three-day visit, Reuters reported earlier last week.
+President Donald Trump is expected to sign the trade deal with Chinese Vice Premier Liu He on Wednesday.
+Liu, who led the trade deal negotiations from the Chinese side, will arrive in the U.S. later Monday for a three-day visit, Reuters reported.

-The exact details of the trade deal haven't been made public, and investors have acted mainly on speculations over how favorable the terms of the agreement will be and when it will be signed.
+The exact details of the trade deal haven't been made public, and investors have acted mainly on speculation over how favorable the terms of the agreement will be and when it will be signed.

-The tensions between the U.S. and Iran following the killing of Iranian major general Qassem Soleimani have also de-escalated, as President Trump said that the country wouldn't retaliate militarily after Iran's retaliatory strikes at U.S. airbases in Iraq.
+The tensions between the U.S. and Iran following the killing of Iranian major general Qassem Soleimani have also de-escalated.

-With Iran admitting that it accidentally shot down the Boeing 737 aircraft killing all 176 people on board, the government's problems have shifted domestically with major protests across the country, Reuters reported earlier on Monday.
+With Iran admitting that it accidentally shot down a Boeing 737 aircraft last week, killing all 176 people on board, the government's problems have shifted domestically, with major protests across the country, according to Reuters.

-The conflict between the two countries, which seemed headed to a war-like situation last week, caused a worldwide dip in the stock markets.
+The conflict between the two countries, which seemed headed for war last week, caused a worldwide dip in the stock markets.

-The ease in the conflict and the optimism over the U.S.-China trade deal finally getting signed seems to have given a sigh of relief to the traders.
+The ease in the conflict and the optimism over the U.S.-China trade deal seems to have given a sigh of relief to traders.

 Asia Markets